-A few weeks ago, Lauren and I had the pleasure of talking with Shay Bocks at Feast Design Company about food blogging and whether or not you can make money doing it.
+A few weeks ago, Lauren and I had the pleasure of talking with Shay Bocks at Feast Design Company about food blogging and how you can make money doing it.
 Listen to the full episode on StudioPress FM.

 Within the Genesis community, Shay is best known for her Foodie Pro theme, one that has continually been the #1 selling theme on StudioPress.
 She followed that up with a theme called Brunch Pro, and just recently released another one called Cook’d Pro.

 In short, Shay is an expert in the food blogging niche, and was the perfect person to interview.
 On the podcast, we cover a number of great things — the popularity of the Foodie Pro Theme, what makes a successful food blogging brand, and how to make money with a food blog.

 The Popularity of the Foodie Pro Theme

 I asked Shay about the impact Foodie has had on her life, and she said:

 “I was already on the path towards working more with food bloggers.
 I think I saw where things were headed with this industry, and I wanted to be a part of that.
 But it was really getting Foodie on StudioPress and opening that up to such a bigger audience and such a wider breadth of online contributors that really kind of set all of this into motion.